rapid7/insightconnect-workflows/workflows/Add_Asset_Criticality_Tag_in_InsightVM_from_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-After import, activate the workflow in order to trigger it.
+After the workflow has been import, activate the it in order to enable the ability to trigger it.

 ### Usage